 An architecture faculty member who was instrumental in the design of a nationally recognized energy sustainable house has received the James R. Cox Professorship.
 The three-year award provides Tricia Stuth a stipend of $25,500 to be used at her discretion.
 Stuth is an associate professor in the College of Architecture and Design.
 She is a licensed architect.

-The New Norris House has been named one of the nation’s top ten examples of sustainable architecture and green design,
+The New Norris House has been named one of the nation’s top ten examples of sustainable architecture and green design, according to the American Institute of Architects (AIA) and its Committee on the Environment (COTE).
+The honor has garnered national recognition for the house and the College of Architecture and Design in several major publications

 The New Norris House, a project of UT, is one of the nation’s top ten examples of sustainable architecture and green design, according to the American Institute of Architects and its Committee on the Environment.
 The AIA COTE Top Ten Green Projects Awards is one of the profession’s best-known recognition programs for sustainable design excellence.
 The New Norris House is the only university project selected for the award.